keithbuhler/keithbuhler.github.io/fun.md

 Hi, I'm Keith Buhler.
 I'm [a philosopher](/), [educator](/teaching), and [author.](http://www.amazon.com/Sola-Scriptura-Dialogue-Keith-Buhler-ebook/dp/B009N27L12/ref=sr_1_9?ie=UTF8&qid=1401301911&sr=8-9&keywords=sola+scriptura) Welcome to my personal site.

-This site hosts a blog and a collection of fun things to help you on your life journy.
+This site hosts a blog and a collection of fun things to help you on your life journey.
 For example, you can learn how to [read intentionally](http://www.readingintentionally.com), learn about the Oxford [Inklings](http://www.inklings.info/), learn how to [meditate](/meditation), or enjoy some of [my nonfiction writings](/writings).
 (Check out my [philosophy site](/) for my work in academic philosophy.)

 This site is a somewhat random collection of fun things.
 Some are complete, others in development.
 Enjoy!